 According to UNICEF, malnutrition plays a major contributor to the disease burden in developing countries like India and a predominant risk factor for death of the children less than 5 years of age (Kumar & Gautam, 2022).
 It is evident from the government data that many children are unable to get the nutrition they need due to which malnutrition, undernutrition and rising overnutrition are still pressing issues in the country.
-In March 2022, the Ministry of
+In March 2022, the Ministry of Women and Child Development (MWCD) mentioned that the country has 10 lakh children with Severe Acute Malnutrition.

 Research paper © 2012 IJFANS.
-All Rights Reserved, UGC CARE Listed (Group -I) Journal Volume 11, Iss 11, 2022
+All Rights Reserved, UGC CARE Listed (Group -I) Journal Volume 12, Iss 2,Feb 2023